epfml/disco/desktop-pytorch-version/README.md

 ## Introduction

 This repository is a **decentralized machine learning** prototype built in Python.
 In short, the peers in a P2P network do ML training locally, communicate the trained model with other peers, and average the received models to the local model after each epoch.
 Besides, we use a simple server for signaling purposes.
-In this project, we focus on the practical aspects and try to build a prototype that works on the real network stack rather than a simulation.
+In this project, we focus on the practical aspects and try to build a prototype that works on the real network stack rather than doing a simulation.
 In this version, the ML training part is implemented in PyTorch, and the messaging part is implemented in ZeroMQ(PyZMQ).

-Data privacy is crutial in machine learning.
+Data privacy is crucial in machine learning.
 Decentralized machine learning is a new ML setting similar to federated learning, which uses local private data to do collaborative training on a public model.
 But in decentralized ML, we avoid using a central coordinator server for model updates.
 Model updates are shared among peers directly to achieve stronger privacy-preserving properties.
 Local training also avoids the need for large storage and high computing power on the server in the traditional ML setting.

-Besides further data privacy, the network topology can be an arbitrary graph in decentralized ML, rather than the star graph as in federated learning.
+Besides further data privacy, the communication network topology can be an arbitrary graph in decentralized ML, rather than the star graph as in federated learning.
 In this prototype design, the network topology is a complete graph, where all peers are pairwise connected and no peer has a centralized status.
 However, it also leads to a higher communication cost.
-And there is a need to deal with time-varying topology, because peers can join and leave at any time.
+And there is a need to deal with time-varying network topology because peers can join and leave at any time.

 ## Model and data